If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Because she's stupid.

-I must admit I am still struck.
+I must admit, I am still struck.

-Um they have to be able to fly by themselves.
+They have to be able to fly by themselves.

-They're still baby birds, and Elizabeth Edwards said they're still baby birds.
+And Elizabeth Edwards said they're still baby birds.

-And then uh John Edwards himself chimed in with, well, but they they've got to start learning to fly, and they're not ready to fly on their own yet, but they've got to start learning to fly.
+and they're not ready to fly on their own yet, but they've got to start learning to fly.

-Because it it it it appears to me that there's one thing in this guy's life, and that's running for president.
+And I'll just go ahead and tell you why, because it appears to me that there's one thing in this guy's life, and that's running for president.

-Or nothing in it that's worth spending some time on anyway.
+Without that, it doesn't see me as a life or nothing in it that's worth spending some time on anyway.